 For example, there is fiber array with multiple groups of fibers, that is, the spacing between some fibers increases.
 However, the truly irregular structures are called fiber bundles.
 The fiber bundle may also have a completely regular array at the end that serves as an interface, while at the other part, the fibers form an irregular bundle.

-Generally, the fiber spacing is as small as possible, but in some cases, fiber arrays with much greater spacing are used for certain applications.
+Generally, the fiber spacing is as small as possible, but in some cases, fiber array unit with much greater spacing is used for certain applications.